sensu/sensu-docs/content/sensu-go/6.0/operations/deploy-sensu/assets.md

 linkTitle: "Assets Reference"
 reference_title: "Assets"
 type: "reference"
-description: "Assets are shareable, reusable packages that make it easier to deploy Sensu plugins.
-You can use assets to provide the plugins, libraries, and runtimes you need to create automated monitoring workflows.
+description: "Dynamic runtime assets are shareable, reusable packages that make it easier to deploy Sensu plugins.
+You can use dynamic runtime assets to provide the plugins, libraries, and runtimes you need to create automated monitoring workflows.
 Read this reference doc to learn about assets."
 weight: 150
 version: "6.0"
 product: "Sensu Go"